“The Annapurna Base Camp (ABC) trek is the tranquil and best scenic base camp trek in Himalayan world.”

 In Annapurna Base Camp there are terrific views of the close-vertical south face of Annapurna I (world 10th highest mountain- 8091 meters) towering above the sanctuary to the northwest.
 The ascent of this face in 1970 by an expedition led by Chris Bonington remains one of the most remarkable climbs of 8000 meters peak.
 Generally, the morning is the best time for the mountains views.
 Mountains seen from ABC are Tharpu Chuli (tent peak 5663m), Singu Chuli peak; 6501m, Hiunchuli; 6441m and South Annapurna; 7219m.
 Just behind the Paradise guest house, there is a memorial Chorten (Buddhist stone monument) build in memory for well-known climber Anatoli Boukrev from Kazakh who died in 1997 by an avalanche.
 That is the main viewpoint where you will see prayer flags with different countries flags attached on them.
 On the left side of the way to Chorten, you will see shepherds' hut.
 Next, to that, you will see a flock of sheep in the evening.
 When you follow few minutes ahead of shepherds' hut you will see another stoned chortens which are built for the memory of three Korean climbers; Park Young Seok, Shin Dong-Min and Kang Ki- Seok who lost their contact with the base camp team on 18th October 2011.
 Three minutes beyond the Korean memorial Chorten, you have a wonderful sight of Annapurna glacier view.

-- Trekking trail goes through rich flora and fauna forest.
+3. Trekking trail goes through rich flora and fauna forests.

 Our office staff will pick you up from the Hotel and escort you to the tourist bus station.
 You will drive to Pokhara around 6/7hrs which is 200km from Kathmandu.
 A beautiful valley set on the bank of Phewa Lake, Pokhara is also known for its panoramic views of Annapurna, Machapuchare (Fishtail) in the north, Dhaulagiri in the west, Lamjung Himal and Manaslu in the east.
 It is smaller and much less hectic than Kathmandu which provides the perfect starting point for our trek.